 A behaviour of concern is challenging, complex or unsafe behaviour that requires more persistent and intensive interventions.
 A behaviour of concern does not include low-level inappropriate or developmentally appropriate behaviour.
 Bullying behaviour involves the intentional misuse of power in a relationship, is ongoing and repeated and involves behaviour that can cause harm.
-See Appendix 1.
+See Appendix 1

-Canobolas Public School staff will identify inappropriate behaviour and behaviours of concern, including bullying and cyber-bullying through a range of channels, for example:
+Rose Bay Public School staff will staff will identify inappropriate behaviour and behaviours of concern, including bullying and cyber-bullying through a range of channels, for example: